maucejo/elsearticle/README.md

 *Other features*

-- [ ] Line numbering - a PR is currently open on the Typst repo -- See [here](https://github.com/typst/typst/pull/4516")
+- [x] Line numbering - Line numbering - Use the built-in `par.line` function available from Typst v0.12

 ## License
 MIT licensed